 Spell & the Gypsy Collective began as a market stall pop-up featuring custom accessories by Elizabeth and Isabella Briedis.
 The sisters’ boho accessories were such a hit that they opened their retail store, Spell & the Gypsy Collective, in Byron Bay shortly thereafter.
 If you’re in Australia and a fan of anything fringe, velvet, lace, or animal print, you should definitely head over to the gem.

 Condé Nast Traveler describes the boutique as “straight out of Woodstock,” and the turquoise and feather Native American influences are standouts.
 It seems that worldwide eclectic-accessories fanatics can’t get enough of the beautifully crafted designs either. @Spell has a rapidly growing Instagram following of over one million.

 Another oldie but goodie is Vienna’s shop Song.
 A vanguard of fashion, art, and design, Song was founded by Korea-born Myung il Song in the late ’90s.
 Song’s collection of avant-garde products is a wonderful contradiction to the old-world luxury that defines Austria’s capital.
-Such contradiction is echoed in the design of Song’s interior design.
+This juxtaposition is echoed in the design of Song’s interior design.
 The stark concrete floors are juxtaposed with prewar industrial French furniture.